Madelin Coit: Exhibitions

 Coit's work was first featured in the 1970 group show titled 'Project 70' at the Institute of Contemporary Art in Boston, Massachusetts.
 She then began exhibiting in the greater Los Angeles area in 1978.
 In 1986 her work was featured at Gallery Q in Tokyo, Japan in their show 'L.A.
 Art'.
 Her work has since been exhibited nationally at the Los Angeles County Museum, the Hammer Museum, the San Antonio Art Institute, The Whitney Center for the Arts, and the Anchorage Museum.
 In 2006 and 2012, Madelin received grants from Creative Capital for professional development, and participated in a resulting exhibition at 516 ARTS in 2007.
 In New Mexico, she has shown work in Santa Fe at the New Mexico Museum of Art, the Center for Contemporary Arts, SITE Santa Fe, AXLE Contemporary, Gerald Peters Gallery, The Hardwood Art Center, and the now-closed Evo Gallery and James Kelly Contemporary.

 Awards and honors

 Madelin has been the recipient of artist residencies at Ucross, Jentel, Playa, and Hambidge.
-She currently sits on the board at SITE Santa Fe.
+She sat on the board at SITE Santa Fe.